marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 }
 ```

-Identifying the function pointed by the *us->open* hook would have been more time
+Identifying the function pointed by the *us->open* hook is simply a matter of
-consuming than simply printing its location.
-Once obtained its linear address,
-0x0000108e14, it was just a matter of a grep.
+obtaining its linear address, 0x0000108e14, and grepping in the symbols file.

 ```text
 cat ./bios/core/lpxelinux.map | grep -i 108e14